Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Moshe Mendelson and Dr. Jackson Lau to have your cornea monitored in order to prevent GPC from worsening or recurring.Silicon Valley Eye Physicians is dedicated to helping patients from the Sunnyvale, Los Altos, Mountain View, Cupertino,and throughout California enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Sunnyvale, Los Altos, Mountain View, and Cupertino, California and surrounding communities.